 BBC Sport’s UEFA Women’s Euros 2025 Studio: A Virtual Pavilion with a View

-The result is a studio that feels authentic and aspirational, fully integrated into the rhythm of the tournament.
-It’s another example of how our virtual production can merge narrative, design, and real-time technology to deliver experiences that are visually rich, emotionally resonant, and editorially sharp.
+Winning the pitch was just the beginning.
+What followed was a studio that feels authentic and aspirational - anchored in Switzerland, responsive to the rhythm of the tournament, and flexible enough to serve every editorial moment from breaking news to in-depth analysis.
+It's another example of how virtual production, when design-led, can deliver experiences that are visually rich, emotionally resonant, and editorially sharp.

 Client